 To do this well, the entire team must be dedicated to continuously improving agents’ performance.
 But today, a few things stand in the way of quality coaching.

-Using AI-based Voice Intelligence to coach agents can help.
+Using AI-based voice insights to coach agents can help.
 Here are some practical, ROI-driving use cases to consider.

 To understand where coaching falls short in contact centers, you need to consider the coaching challenges each role on the team faces without Voice AI, including agents, supervisors, and QA managers.

 First, you’ve got agents on the frontline who are closest to the voice of the customer.
 Unfortunately, it’s not easy for agents to share feedback from so many calls back with leadership in a meaningful way, so the insights they uncover don’t get actioned on.
 In fact, only 2-5% of total calls taken are ever monitored.